-- 1. NOTE the request for information on Reserve 6637, Lot 441 (1240) Canning Road, Canning Mills from the Department of Planning, Lands & Heritage. - 2.
-ADVISE the Department of Planning, Lands & Heritage that if it proceeds with the proposed transfer of Reserve 6637: - a) the City of Kalamunda requires the excision and dedication of a portion of the subject site as road to provide for a truncation (minimum 14 metres); and - b) Tree clearing and maintenance near or inside the subject site may be required for safe sight lines. - 3.
-REQUEST the Department of Planning, Lands & Heritage ensure the Noongar People are made aware of the following potential constraints to the possible future development and/or use of the subject site: - a) The subject site is considered to contain values that contribute towards the amenity of City of Kalamunda residents; - b) The vegetation on the subject site appears to be established native vegetation and likely contains habitat for threatened fauna, such as black cockatoos and chuditch.
-The site may be perceived by the community to constitute a form of pseudo-public open space; - c) The City of Kalamunda has identified potential environmental values on the subject site; - d) The clearing of the subject site for development purposes would not be consistent with the objectives of the City of Kalamunda's Urban Forest Strategy and Local Biodiversity Strategy.
+- 1. NOTE the transfer of the site being Reserve 6637, Lot 441 (1240) Canning Road, Canning Mills, to the Noongar Boodja Land Sub Pty Ltd in principle, however, advises the Department of Planning Lands & Heritage of the following constraints and community values associated with the site for the Department of Planning Lands & Heritage further consideration subject to: - a) the excision and dedication of a portion of the subject site as road to provide for a truncation (minimum 14 metres); and - b) tree clearing and maintenance near or inside the subject site may be required for safe sight lines. - 2.
+REQUEST the Department of Planning, Lands & Heritage ensure the Noongar are made aware of the following potential constraints to the possible future development and/or use of the subject site: - a) The subject site is considered to contain values that contribute towards the amenity of City of Kalamunda residents. - b) The vegetation on the subject site appears to be established native vegetation and likely contains habitat for threatened fauna, such as black cockatoos and chuditch.
+The site may be perceived by the community to constitute a form of pseudo-public open space; - c) The City of Kalamunda has identified potential environmental values on the subject site: - d) The clearing of the subject site for development purposes would not be consistent with the objectives of the City of Kalamunda's Urban Forest Strategy and Local Biodiversity Strategy.
 However, given the substantial vegetation and habitat in the surrounding area, development of the site would be unlikely to result in a significant environmental impact.
-A use of the site consistent with the retention, protection and management of the site's environmental values is preferred;
+A use of the site consistent with the retention, protection and management of the site's environmental values is preferred: - e) Any proposed use or development may be subject to community consultation and Council determination; and: - f) The City of Kalamunda has a preference to have the site reserved to Parks and Recreation under the Metropolitan Region Scheme. - 3.
+NOTE the culturally significant elements on the adjacent site being: - a) The former Forest Inn, located on Lot 13; - b) The McCaskill Grave, located on Reserve 47881, Lot 3071; and - c) The Cobblestone roadway located on the Southern side of Canning Mills Road.

-- e) Any proposed use or development may be subject to community consultation and Council determination; and - f) The City of Kalamunda has a preference to have the site reserved to Parks and Recreation under the Metropolitan Region Scheme. - 4.
-NOTE the proposed responses to be provided to the Department of Planning, Lands & Heritage questions about the subject site, which are contained in the attached table (Attachment 1).
+4. NOTE the proposed responses to be provided to the Department of Planning, Lands & Heritage questions about the subject site, which are contained in the attached table (Attachment 1).